AshishMahabal/academic-kickstart/content/talk/talk1004/index.md

 +++
-title = "Introduction to deep learning" date = 2020-02-16T10:30:00
-featured = true
+title = "Introduction to deep learning and the Astronomical Context" date = 2020-02-16T10:30:00 featured = true
 +++